kakuking/kakuking.github.io/README.md

 note 1 : The page is mostly placeholde rtext, it was more to better my CSS skills

-note 2 :  The BTS section is just a showcase I am in no way affiliated to BTS or BTS army
+note 2 :  The BTS section is just a showcase I am in no way affiliated with BTS or BTS army